I ended up watching the ball drop.

 He said if we could find it, he’d fry it.

-He’s been frying it every New Year’s because I can’t stand the smell or how badly it pops.
+I mean, he’s been frying it every New Year’s because I can’t stand the smell or how much it pops.

-Then again, he looked like he was still in high school, and kids these days may never have heard of our old‑time Southern traditions.
+Then again, he looked like he was still in high school, and kids these days may well have never heard of our old-time Southern traditions.

-We made it home at 2:41 p.m., which is something we can’t do on a workday.
+We made it home at 2:41 PM, which was something we couldn’t do on a workday.

 We got the groceries unloaded and put away.

-Cowboy went out to take care of his chickens.
+Cowboy went to take care of his chickens.

-Badger and I keep telling him to get rid of them, but he says the chickens are the only reason he gets out of his recliner.
+Badger and I kept telling him to get rid of them, but he said the chickens were the only reason he got out of his recliner.

-If they didn’t need to be taken care of, he’d stay in that recliner until it was time to go to work.
+If they didn’t have to be taken care of, he’d just stay in his recliner until it was time to go to work.

 I grabbed some lunch because I hadn’t eaten all day, and my Dutch Bros coffee was pure sugar, which is never good on an empty stomach.

-Badger started dinner, her version of a hopping John.
+Badger started dinner, her version of Hoppin’ John.

 It’s not fair for her, when she’s not feeling well and has been running around all day, to come home and cook a huge meal alone.

-Cowboy fell asleep in his recliner, Raven was redoing his room, and Badger was in the kitchen.
+Cowboy fell asleep in his recliner; Raven was redoing his room; Badger was in the kitchen.

 I stayed on the computer.